 Mercury is also the smallest planet in the solar system, but it can be seen with the naked eye.
 Even though is so close to the sun, this the second most hot planet in the system, just after Venus, and it doesn’t experience any seasons.

 Venus is the second planet closest to the sun.
 Its name comes from the Roman goddess of love and beauty, probably due to its brightness.
-This is also the reason why this planet is referred as “the morning start” and “the evening star”, since in ancient times it was believed that it was two different shining stars appearing in the firmament.
+This is also the reason why this planet is referred as “the morning start” and “the evening star” since in ancient times it was believed that it was two different shining stars appearing in the firmament.
 Venus orbit is curious, a year in Venus lasts 243 Earth-days, but a day in Venus lasts less than a year, just 225 Earth days!
-Its size its very similar to the Earth, and it’s believed that billions of years ago, its climate was very similar to Earth’s as well.
+Its size it is very similar to the Earth, and it’s believed that billions of years ago, its climate was very similar to Earth’s as well.

 Venus is the hottest planet on the solar system, and its temperature is quite similar during night and day.